 Why pay for a gym membership when you can just walk downstairs?
 You can outfit your gym with a few simple pieces of equipment, and may even be able to find them at yard sales or online locally.
 Think about a treadmill, a few weights, and a yoga or exercise mat.
 You can even put in a TV or take your tablet with you to follow a workout video.
 Chances are, if you don’t have to make the trip to the gym, you might work out more often!

 When it’s too cold, hot or wet for the kids to go out to play, they can have the run of a playroom, and you can have peace of mind that they haven’t wandered off.
 Make it special by decorating a corner or a wall with a favorite color or theme.
 Keep toys and games organized in baskets and bins at kid level for easy access and clean up.

 Maybe you prefer to have a more formal living room, or you don’t have as much space as you’d like in your living room for all the functionality you want.
 Your basement has the potential to become a warm, welcoming family room with room for everyone to watch TV or movies, curl up with a good book or work on a homework project.
 Your family will have room to spread out and do their thing.

 If your town allows for it and your area is properly zoned, you could create a basement apartment for extended family or rent it out for extra income.
 It’s an added bonus if you can offer a private entrance for your tenant.

 10. Music Room

 If you’ve got a budding rock star in the family, you can keep peace with your neighbors by having a practice room downstairs.
+Now that’s a great basement idea!
 Keep the peace with the rest of your family by installing some soundproofing in the ceiling and walls to help muffle the sound and let your musician wail on the drums or blow their horn as loud as they like.